ginobilinie/codeBook/README.md

 153. ladderLength.cpp: bfs solution.
 I write a standard bfs solution with only one while loop.
 To remeber the level information, I have to add a new level queue besides the myq which maintains the basic node information to maintain the level information.
 Actually, I can avoid it by finishing scan the current's level nodes within the while loop with an extra for loop, as ladderLength_1queue.cpp mentioned.

+154. subarraysDivByK_tle.cpp: Given an array A of integers, return the number of (<b>contiguous</b>, non-empty) subarrays that have a sum divisible by K. A naive solution with two for loops.
+However, it will be TLE.

 # old
 for fun, forever